-Decentralized Systems: Fundamentals, Modeling, and Applications 2400089, SS 2023, 4 SWS, Language: English, Open in study portal
+Decentralized Systems: Fundamentals, Modeling, and Applications 2400089, SS 2024, 4 SWS, Language: English, Open in study portal

 Decentralized Systems (like blockchain-based systems) represent distributed systems that are controlled by multiple parties who make their own independent decisions.
 In this course, we cover fundamental theoretical aspects as well as up-to-date decentralized systems and connect theory with current practice.
-We thereby address fault tolerance, security & trust, as well as performance aspects at the example of applications like Bitcoin, Ethereum Smart Contracts, and Matrix.
+We thereby address fault tolerance, security and trust, as well as performance aspects at the example of applications like Bitcoin, Ethereum, IPFS, and Matrix.
+As a research-oriented lecture, we may cover additional current topics like verifiable computing and/or identity and access management in decentralized settings.

-The lecture covers the following topics:
+The lecture covers at least the following topics:

+Fundamentals

-- Fundamentals - Peer-to-Peer Overlay Networks, Sybil and Eclipse Attacks - · Formalization of decentralized systems, including models for their computation, communication, faults, and timing. - Leader election and mutual exclusion in decentralized systems based on different models for node identities and timing. - Byzantine consensus in synchronous and asynchronous settings, including Bracha's fundamental algorithm for reliable broadcast, Practical Byzantine Fault Tolerant consensus, and the fundamental limits. - Consistency models and protocols, up to and including Conflict-Free Replicated Data Types. - Applications - Matrix - Distributed Ledgers, Blockchain, and Bitcoin - Payment Channel Networks - Ethereum as a smart contract platform - Decentralized storage systems
+- Peer-to-Peer Overlay Networks, Sybil and Eclipse Attacks - Formalization of decentralized systems, including models for their computation, communication, faults, and timing. - Leader election and mutual exclusion in decentralized systems based on different models for node identities and timing. - Byzantine consensus in synchronous and asynchronous settings, including Bracha's fundamental algorithm for reliable broadcast, Practical Byzantine Fault Tolerant consensus, and fundamental limits. - Consistency models and protocols including Conflict-Free Replicated Data Types.

+Applications